aconstlink/aconstlink/README.md

 🎉🎉 This is my Github page where you will find all my endeavors into my software projects.

-I used to work professionally as a software developer but since my first child was born, thinks went south programming wise.
+I used to work professionally as a software developer.
+Since my first child was born and a few shattered dreams downstream, things went south programming wise.
 But I try to code as much as possible during the time I have a day and share things here!

 <!--